 My Purpose?
 Fine-Tuned Universe

 Goldilocks is a picky customer – she is obsessed with “just right” porridge, chair comfort and bed height.
 If Goldilocks pursued a career in Astrophysics, what would she conclude about the universe she lives in when looking at the data?
 Is it a botched universe with wasted space and unnecessary 'junk', indicative of a cosmic accident with no purpose behind it?
-If the universe is finely-tuned for life to exist, why is it so massive – so old?
+If the universe is finely-tuned for life to exist, why is it so massive?
 Why would we be relegated to such a tiny part of it?
-Why would God waste huge amounts of space, time, matter and energy if His aim was to create an environment for humans to live in?
+Why would God waste huge amounts of space, matter and energy if His aim was to create an environment for humans to live in?

 Dr Hugh Ross, the astronomer, documented all the variables that had to be “just right” in the universe for complex life forms to exist.
 It is known as the Goldilocks Phenomenon.